algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 #### ➭ **Notifications**

-The fifteen minutes notifications during the actual sleeping mode have been estimated as too high and irrelevant.
+The fifteen-minute notifications during the actual sleeping mode have been estimated as too high and irrelevant.
 They would be removed. \
 However, two kinds of notification will be set.
 One for the battery level and another for the impact detection.

 ### GPRS Management